 - 3/4 cup granulated sugar of choice or xylitol (140g)

 - 1/2 cup mini chocolate chips, optional

 - 1/4 cup yogurt of choice, such as vegan So Delicious (60g)

 - 3/4 cup water (180g)

-- 1/4 cup almond butter, peanut butter, OR allergy-friendly alternative (60g) - There is also a nut-free chocolate cake recipe in The Chocolate Covered Katie Cookbook
+- 1/4 cup almond butter, peanut butter, OR allergy-friendly alternative (60g) - For a nut-free cake, try my Vegan Chocolate Cake Recipe

 - 2 tsp pure vanilla extract (8g)

 Preheat oven to 350 degrees F, and grease an 8-in square or round pan.
 Set aside.
 In a large bowl, combine the flour, cocoa powder, baking soda, salt, optional chips, and sweetener, and stir very well.
 (If your nut butter is not stir-able, gently heat it until stir-able.)
 In a new bowl, whisk together the nut butter, yogurt, water, and vanilla.
 Pour wet into dry and stir until just combined (don’t over-mix), then pour into the greased pan.
 Bake 25 minutes or until batter has risen and a toothpick inserted into the center of the cake comes out mostly clean.
 (I like to take it out when it’s still a little undercooked, let it cool, and then set in the fridge overnight.
 This prevents overcooking, and the cake will still firm up nicely as it sits.)
 If you can wait, I highly recommend not taking a taste until the next day… this cake is so much richer and sweeter after sitting for a day.
 Trust me!
 Healthier frosting recipes are linked under the first photo in this post.